Supervisor/superlance/docs/httpok.rst

 -----------------------------------------------------------

-An ``[eventlistener:x]`` section must be placed in :file:`supervisord.conf` in order for :command:`memmon` to do its work.
-See the "Events" chapter in the Supervisor manual for more information about event listeners.
+An ``[eventlistener:x]`` section must be placed in :file:`supervisord.conf` in order for :command:`httpok` to do its work.
+See the "Events" chapter in the
+Supervisor manual for more information about event listeners.

 The following example assumes that :command:`httpok` is on your system